ysyk2021/the-power-of-patience-how-lifelong-learning-fosters-perseverance/src/chapter-6-3.md

-Chapter: Using the Power of Patience for Public Service and Government Roles
+Using the Power of Patience for Public Service and Government Roles
 ============================================================================

 In this chapter, we will explore the application of the power of patience in public service and government roles.
 Patience is a critical virtue that can greatly impact the effectiveness and success of individuals serving in these roles.
 We will delve into how cultivating patience can foster resilience, collaboration, and long-term impact in the realm of public service.